 - Projects shall comply with all applicable local, state, and federal laws, rules, and regulations.

 - Projects shall comply with the Code of Federal Regulations (CFR) and Office of Management and Budget (OMB) Supercircular.

 - Projects which are approved for funding may require additional documentation prior to receiving a Project Agreement.
 It is the responsibility of the Project Sponsor to secure the required documentation and submit it to SCPRT - State Trails Program.

-- Projects which are approved to acquire an easement or purchase land in fee simple, will be required to comply with the terms of Title II and Title III of the Uniform Relocation Assistance and Real Property Acquisition Policy Act of 1970 and the applicable requirement and procedures implementing such Act and other provision of federal laws and executive orders as identified under the Project Agreement.
+- Projects which are approved to acquire an easement or purchase land in fee simple will be required to comply with the terms of Title II and Title III of the Uniform Relocation Assistance and Real Property Acquisition Policy Act of 1970 and the applicable requirement and procedures implementing such Act and other provision of federal laws and executive orders as identified under the Project Agreement.
 Acquired property will be restricted subject to Section 6(f)(3) of the Land and Water Conservation Fund Act.
-Only governmental agencies are allowed to purchase property.
+Only governmental agencies are allowed to purchase a property.

 - All project sponsors will be required to attend a fiscal briefing before receiving a signed Project Agreement.

 - Because of the competitive review process, an increase in funding or significant changes in project scope will not be considered.

 Applicants must have submitted a Recreational Trails Program 2021 Letter of Intent form by the Nov.
 6, 2020 deadline to be eligible to apply for RTP funds.
 All applicants must submit their application through SCTrails.net.
 It is mandatory that all applicants use the most recent application and follow the instructions provided below carefully on how to submit your online application.